mark-wiemer/hello-hello/packages/remark/lua_api_transformed.md

 /**
  * returns a table containing information about the
  * current game.
 Note that other meta information (e.g. version/release number)
- * can be manually read from  in the game's root directory.
+ * can be manually read from `game.conf` in the game's root directory.
  * ``` lua
  * {
  *     id = string,